shcott/shcott.github.io/README.md

 # shcott.github.io
-A simple website describing me.
+A simple website describing what I've done.